-Instructors who suspect a student enrolled in their class academic misconduct will typically arrange a meeting with the student to discuss their suspicions.
+Instructors who suspect a student enrolled in their class of academic misconduct may arrange a meeting with the student to discuss their suspicions.
 This pre-meeting is not required.
 During this meeting, the instructor may:

-• Share evidence with the student, and explain how their conduct appears to violate the

-Student Conduct Code

-- · Offer the student an opportunity to dispute the allegation, and - Provide the student with multiple options, which may include accepting a zero grade for the assignment or the course. - Only after the incident is resolved, will faculty submit a grade for the assignment or the course.
+- Share evidence with the student, and explain how their conduct appears to violate the Student Conduct Code - · Offer the student an opportunity to dispute the allegation, and - Provide the student with multiple options, which may include accepting a zero grade for the assignment or the course.